Receiving a cancer diagnosis is scary. We know that. We also know that an early diagnosis and treatment of cancer is

 When you need a Camden failure to diagnose and treat cancer attorney, turn to the Weitz Firm today.
 We will work to ensure you get the compensation you deserve.

 Take a look at the leading causes of death in the United States and you will see that cancer is in second place, just behind heart disease.
 With over 600,000 people killed each year from various forms of cancer, diagnosing them correctly is critical.

 Now, consider that over 250,000 people die each year due to medical mistakes, many of which are diagnostic errors.
-In fact, Johns Hopkins researchers have found that diagnostic mistakes cause the most patient harm of any medical error.
+In fact, Johns Hopkins researchers have found that diagnostic mistakes cause the most patient harm to any medical error.